kud/gh-pr-comments/README.md

 - Filter by file: `-f src/app.py` can be repeated.
 Values are treated as regex by jq’s `test(...)`, so you can use patterns like `-f '^src/.*\.py$'`.
 - Filter by date: `--since 2024-01-01`, `--until 2024-01-31` (inclusive, UTC based on `createdAt`).
 - Combine filters: `-f src -a @alice --since 2024-01-01 --include-outdated`.

+Sorting and state:

+- Sort: `--sort date` to sort by newest first; `--sort author` groups by author.
+- Resolved: `--resolved` to browse resolved threads as a follow-up queue.

+Color:

+- Disable colors with `--no-color` or `NO_COLOR=1`.

 ## 📝 Notes